 Butrint is situated on a low promontory on the southwest coast of Albania.
-Set in a marshy landscape between Lake Butrint, an inland lagoon, and the busy straits separating Corfu from Albania, it is an archeological and environmental haven.
+Set in a marshy landscape between Lake Butrint, an inland lagoon, and the busy straits separating Corfu from Albania, it is an archaeological and environmental haven.

 The site of Butrint has been occupied since at least the 8th century BC, although myths associated with its origins speak of the city's foundation by Trojan exiles.
 By the 4th century BC, a walled settlement was established and the city became a successful cult site, dedicated to Asclepius.